miniboxing/miniboxing.github.io/using_out.md

 To run the scalac compiler, you only need to swap `scalac` for `scala` and indicate the files you want to compile.

+## All set!

+You know everything you need to add your first `@miniboxed` annotation!
+If you haven't read the [introduction](/intro.html) and the [tutorial](/tutorial.html), it's a good time to do so!

+The next section describes the miniboxing plugin command line arguments in detail and shows an example.

 ## Miniboxing Command Line Arguments

 The miniboxing plugin can be controlled using command-line arguments.
 The most useful command-line argument is `-P:minibox:hijack`, which allows a program using specialization (`@specialized`) to automatically be converted to miniboxing, without any annotation change.